SaltedFishLZ/dta-cps/lib/common/README.md

 ```

 Now, we can test it with `spike`.
 For example, run `spike hello.riscv`, and you will get the message printed.

+Running the binary on a Rocket Chip emulator should be similar.

+Note:

-Running the binary on a Rocket Chip emulator is similar (Note: you need to build the correct 32-bit emulator.
-The default binary is compiled with riscv32-unknown-elf-gcc while the default Rocket Core configuration is 64-bit).
+you need to build the correct 32-bit emulator.
+The default binary is compiled with riscv32-unknown-elf-gcc while the default Rocket Core configuration is 64-bit.